Skip to Main Content

 Tabular Data Files

-Files in certain formats - Stata, SPSS, R, and CSV - may be ingested as tabular data (see “Tabular Data Ingest” section for details).
+Files in certain formats - Stata, SPSS, R, CSV, and TSV - may be ingested as tabular data (see “Tabular Data Ingest” section for details).
 UVa's Dataverse has turned off automatic ingestion of Excel (xlsx) files.

 Additional download options available for tabular data (found in the same drop-down menu under the “Download” button):